Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 --------- | ---- | -----------
-UserName* | string | The unique identifier of the customer as configured for the merchant.
+UserName* | string | The username of the customer's account on the merchant's Anywhere Commerce platform.
 It could be email, mobile, or any other identifier merchantId* | string | The unique id (GUID) of the merchant in which you want to register customer Password* | string |  Password of the customer account.
 Password policy is as configured for the merchant on the Merchant Panel
 CommunicationType |enum | The preferred communication channel(s) of the customer.
-Possible Values: SMS, EMAIL City | int | Unique code of the city (as saved in the system) such as 0562 (for Agra), and 250 (Victoria) CityName | string | Full name of the city.
+Possible Values: SMS, EMAIL City | int | Unique code of the city (as saved in the system) of the customer's billing address.
+Example, 0562 (for Agra), and 250 (Victoria)
+CityName | string | Full name of the city.
 Example: Bangalore, Delhi, Tokyo, Singapore and Paris State | string | State's postal abbreviation.
 Example: KA (for Karnataka), CA (for California), IN (for Indiana) StateName | string | Full name of the state.
-Example: Karnataka, California, and Indiana Country | string | alpha-2 code of the country.
-Example: IN (for India), AU (for Australia), and BR (for Brazil) CountryName | string | Full name of the country.
-Example: India, Australia, and Brazil IsReceiveOffers | boolean | For merchant with CRM enabled, Subscribe (`true`) or unsubscribe (`false`) customer's mobile number/email id in CRM
+Example: Karnataka, California, and Indiana Country | string | Alpha-2 code of the country as per the customer's billing address.
+Example: IN (for India), AU (for Australia), and BR (for Brazil)
+CountryName | string | Full name of the country.
+Example: India, Australia, and Brazil IsReceiveOffers | boolean | Used by merchants with CRM enabled.
+Specify `true` subscribe customer's mobile number/email id in CRM to receive offers, else speify `false`

 <aside class=notice>All parameters marked by * are mandatory.</aside>